If you can’t remove something from a document in Pages on Mac

 An empty page

-If the empty page is at the beginning of the document, you may have placed the insertion point at the beginning of the document, then added a page break.
+If the empty page is at the beginning of a word processing document, you may have placed the insertion point at the beginning of the document, then added a page break, or other formatting characters may be present.

-To remove the page break, click at the beginning of the document (before the first text or graphic).
+Click at the beginning of the next page (to place the insertion point before the first text or graphic).